Eligibility and How to Apply

 Complete applications include:

-- An application statement (1000 words max) describing the intended research project, your reasons for pursuing it, and a tentative schedule of work.
+- An application statement (1000 words max) describing the intended research project, your reasons for pursuing it, a tentative schedule of work, and confirmation of your leave term status.
 It is not required that students produce term papers on their selected topics.
 The end result could be an annotated bibliography, an instructional video, a short paper, a website, an op-ed, or a critical summary of the research undertaken.

 - A bibliography containing at least ten sources, articles or books, that are relevant to the project.